-Oracle is a company.
-Oracle is also a database server, which manages data in a very structured way.
+Oracle is a database server that manages data in a structured way.
 It allows users to store and retrieve related data in a multi-user environment so that the users can concurrently access the same data.
 All this is accomplished while delivering high performance.
 A database server also prevents unauthorized access and provides efficient solutions for failure recovery.
 A standby database is a database replica created by taking a backup of a primary database.

 3. What is an Oracle Database?

 Oracle provides software to create and manage the Oracle Database.
 The database consists of physical and logical structures in which system, user, and control information are stored.
-The software that manages the database is called the Oracle Database server.
-Collectively, the software that runs Oracle and the physical database is called the Oracle Database system.
+The software that manages the database is called the Oracle Database Server.
+The software that runs Oracle and the physical database is collectively called the Oracle Database system.